ntno/mkdocs-terminal/documentation/docs/elements/footnotes.md

 # Footnotes

-Footnotes are a great way to add supplemental or additional information to a specific word, phrase, or sentence without interrupting the flow of a document.
+Footnotes are a great way to add supplemental or additional information to a specific word, phrase, or sentence without interrupting the flow of a document[^credit].
 Terminal for MkDocs provides the ability to define, reference and render footnotes.